Calvinism for Beginners

 And so to help them (teenagers right now) understand for themselves what it teaches and why it's wrong, we recommended that they watch some Soteriology 101 videos about it.
 But then after clicking on a few, I realized how overwhelming it could be to try to find clear, concise videos that would help a beginner understand the basics in a simplified, easy-to-understand-yet-comprehensive way.
 Many videos about Calvinism online seem to jump right into the middle of it, assuming that you already know something about it, about its teachings, errors, use of terms/Bible verses, tactics, about what Scripture really teaches, etc.

-So I've been looking for some "just the basics, for beginners" videos, ones I'd recommend to those just starting to learn about it... and to those who don't recognize the Calvinism in their church or understand why it matters: those who think their Calvinist pastor is such a biblically-sound preacher because he preaches all sorts of other good biblical things (especially about morality and the need to repent, believe, and obey) and those who - because of their pastor's good sermons about other things - lets the Calvinism slide, not understanding what the fuss is all about and why this is such a BIG and critical issue.
+So I've been looking for some "just the basics, for beginners" videos, ones I'd recommend to those just starting to learn about it... and to those who don't recognize the Calvinism in their church or understand why it matters; those who think their Calvinist pastor is such a biblically-sound preacher because he preaches all sorts of other good biblical things (especially about morality and the need to repent, believe, and obey); those who - because of their pastor's good sermons about other things - let the Calvinism slide; those who don't think it's such a big and critical issue and so they say "Can't we all just be unified?
+We shouldn't let Calvinism divide us.
+It's just a secondary, minor issue anyway."

-Imagine your pastor gave many good biblical sermons about all kinds of issues: the need for personal holiness and obedience, missions work, the need for all people to repent and believe, marriage, sexuality, etc.
+Imagine your pastor gave many good biblical sermons about all kinds of issues: the need for personal holiness and obedience, missions work, the need for all people to repent and believe, marriage, biblical morality and standards of conduct, etc.

 Would you not react violently against something like this?
 Wouldn't it massively throw into question God's character and Word?
-Wouldn't it cast a much different light onto all his sermons about how God commands all of us - blondes and non-blondes alike - to repent and believe in Jesus in order to be saved and how we should glorify God by obeying Him and living holy lives?
+Wouldn't it cast a much different light onto (and make a mockery of) all the pastor's sermons about how God commands all of us - blondes and non-blondes alike - to repent and believe in Jesus in order to be saved and how we should glorify God by obeying Him and living holy lives?
 Wouldn't every other good thing he preached pale in comparison to this critical teaching?

 But this is Calvinism in a nutshell, just substitute the word "elect" for blondes and "non-elect" for non-blondes.
 To me, anything else Calvinist preachers get right pales in comparison to the massive, critical, fundamental things they get wrong, the things that obliterate God's character, His trustworthiness, His Word, Jesus's sacrifice on the cross, and people's chance for salvation.

-Calvi-god sacrifices people for himself, for his glory.
+Calvi-god sacrifices most people for himself, for his glory, giving them no chance to be saved.

-But the God of the Bible sacrificed Himself for people, out of love.
+But the God of the Bible - Jesus - sacrificed Himself for all people, out of love, giving everyone the chance to be saved.

 These are two very different Gods!